DioBr4nd0/zkmask-mercle/README.md

-# I have also attached a second approach which works with less expensive hardware
+# I have also attached a second approach which is optimized and is less computationally intensive.